skvoch/reter/README.md

 ### Algorithm
 1. Checking the time since the last action
-2. If difference between time.Now() and last action time less than interval - skipping
+2. If the difference between time.Now() and last action time less than interval - skipping
-3. Locking and calling a handler func
+3. Locking and calling a handler function
 4. Updating last action time, and unlocking

 ### Example
 ```go